openvinotoolkit/openvino_notebooks/CONTRIBUTING.md

    and prevents dependency conflicts.
 2. The notebooks are located in the "notebooks" subdirectory.
 There is a subdirectory for every notebook, with generally the same base name as the notebook.
-For example, the `001-hello-world.ipynb` notebook can be found in the 001-hello-world directory.
+For example, the `hello-world.ipynb` notebook can be found in the hello-world directory.
    - See the [Notebook naming](#notebook-naming) section below, for the numbering of the notebooks.
    - Add a `README.md` to the notebook subdirectory.
 Add a screenshot that gives an indication of what